cenidetiot/ngsi-js-library/doc/ocb/docs/SubscriptionsFunctions.md

 ## Delete Functions.

 ##Delete Subscription.
 The `deleteSubscription()` function is used for remove an subscription stored in the ContextBroker.
 This function receive as parameter the `id` of the subscription.
-For example, the next function removes the subscription with `id` **5a93a9103fc4dec59e4ef8ec** from the ContextBroker.
+For example, the next function removes the subscription with `id`: `5a93a9103fc4dec59e4ef8ec` from the ContextBroker.
 ```js
 cb.deleteSubscription("5a93a9103fc4dec59e4ef8ec")
 .then((result) => console.log(result))